 UBC Southern District Vice President

-Dennis Donahou is one of the most respected figures in the Southern labor industry, and was unanimously elected as Southern District Vice President at the UBC’s 2015 General Convention, and gained re-election at the 2020 UBC General Election.
+Dennis Donahou is one of the most respected leaders of the Southern USA labor industry.
+He was unanimously elected as the UBC Southern District Vice President at the UBC’s 2015 General Convention, and gained re-election at the 2020 UBC General Election.

 Mr. Donahou was the Executive Secretary-Treasurer of the Southern States Millwright Regional Council when he was called to lead the Southern District.
 In fact, Mr. Donahou was the founding EST of the SSMRC, taking 5000+ professional millwrights from a startup organization in 2010 to one of the busiest and most in-demand labor resources for America’s Southern states.

 By pulling together 11 states under one roof, the SSMRC created a mobility of manpower that allowed contractors to access qualified workers from across the Council, when they were previously limited to local areas.
 Contractors now have the security of knowing their jobs will be manned when they call upon the SSMRC.

 Mr. Donahou also implemented standardized training across the Council, enabling any member to access the same training at any training center throughout the Council.
 This helped solidify the Council’s reputation for having the most well trained millwrights in the South.
 Contractors and owners can count on each area to be as well trained as the others in the same classes, some of which were designed with their specific needs in mind.

 Mr. Donahou, with the help of a handpicked team from the staff and administration, created a marketing and recruitment campaign that is now being emulated throughout the United Brotherhood of Carpenters.
 A website, social media, email news alerts, newsletter and other print material now provide real-time information to members and the public alike, combined with a focus on recruiting and expansion.
 The SSMRC has grown its membership by about 300 members and has added numerous signatory contractors.